Krasko25/Obsidian-Sync/Archive/Tdiary.md

 - I did a good job reading today.
 I flew into the process and was reading for 70 minutes, which is more than usual.
 - I will fall asleep at relatively early time.
 ==January 12th, 2024==
+It snowed today.
+I was finishing a cleaning process at the moment when my mother got home from work.

 Grrratitude time: